The Space Between (2021 film): Plot

-Set in 1996 Los Angeles, Micky Adams, is an eccentric, singer-songwriter, burnout 70s rock musician.
+In 1996 Los Angeles, Micky Adams is an eccentric, singer-songwriter, burnout 70s rock musician.
 He has lost his grip on reality and his record label is looking to drop him and his newly created "unique" albums.

 Hoping to be promoted out of the record-label mailroom, young Charlie Porter volunteers to seek the musician out in Montecito, his bizarre home 'Xanadont', to convince Micky to sign out of his contract.

 Things do not go as Charlie planned.
 Micky invites him in, with attitude, overgrown hair and beard, soon dosing him with psychedelics.
 Before Charlie knows what is happening, he finds himself uninhibited, wandering alongside the free-thinking hippie through trees with a llama to the beach.
 He wakes up face down in the sand, buck naked.
 He finds his way back on foot, finally meeting Mickey's daughter Julia.
 She says he is not crazy, but hiding.

 Charlie tells the company head, Donny, that he got the contract signed, then hooks up with Cory, the singer he hopes to sign to the label.
 He heads back to Micky's and instead of getting the signature, helps Julia deal with his meltdown over paparazzi photos.
 Afterward, she tells him about her mom's passing, and goes out.
 Wandering around the house and grounds, Charlie puts on one of Micky's many LPs, then finds an upright randomly on the back lawn.
 He starts playing, which draws Micky out of the house.
 He sits by him, accompanying him, inspired.
 Taking over the keyboard, he has a flashback of his wife and daughter dancing.

 Micky feels Charlie is his muse.
 Talking in the car, Charlie opens up about his dysfunctional relationship with his alcoholic father.
 They are heading to Micky's childhood home.
 Finding it a shambles, he loudly tries to break in, and they get thrown into jail.
 There, he calls Charlie his best friend, and Julia picks them up.
 On the ride back, she and Charlie share secrets.